nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

-# nf-core/airrflow: Bulk Airr-seq tutorial
+# nf-core/airrflow: Bulk AIRRseq tutorial

-This tutorial provides step by step introductions on how to run nf-core/airrflow on bulk AIRR-seq data.
+This tutorial provides a step by step introduction on how to run nf-core/airrflow on bulk AIRR-seq data.

 ## Pre-requisites